Our people

 Linked in; https://www.linkedin.com/in/helen-donovan-496b1819/

-Andy Jones is an associate at C3.
+Andy Jones is an associate in research and evaluation at C3.

 Andy has over 30 years’ experience as an academic.
 He graduated with a degree and PhD in environmental sciences and undertook research in that field for many years, becoming increasingly interested in the role of the environment as a determinant of population health.
 In 2012 Andy transitioned to working full-time in the field of public health by joining Norwich Medical School at the University of East Anglia as a Professor of Public Health where he led the Department of Public Health and Health Services Research.
 More recently he has worked in the public health team at Norfolk County Council, acting as an expert advisor in the use of research and evidence in public health delivery.